FACTBOX-Global sports events hit by coronavirus pandemic

 * Three Six Nations matches have been postponed. * The women's Six Nations game between Scotland and France scheduled was postponed after a home player tested positive for coronavirus.

-* The Singapore and Hong Kong legs of the World Rugby Sevens Series have been postponed from April to October. * The professional rugby union league PRO14 season has been suspended.
+* The Singapore and Hong Kong legs of the World Rugby Sevens Series have been postponed from April to October. * Rugby Europe has announced a suspension of all its matches and tournaments from March 13-April 15.

 ROWING * Two World Rowing Cups, the European Olympic and Paralympic Qualification Regatta and the final Paralympic Qualification Regatta, all due to be held in Italy between April 10 and May 10, have been cancelled http://www.worldrowing.com/news/communication-joint-decisions-related-the-impact-the-novel-coronavirus-covid-2020-world-rowing-events-italy.